rgaal/clim680/index.md

 ### Disclaimers & Other Notables

 During my analysis, I struggled with adding the cyclic point to my data; I kept recieving an error that my longitudes were not evenly spaced.
+The sea mask that I also wanted to use did not want to work so the images that are in this project dont have a consistent values over non-land.
+I also realized while making this project that ENSO imapcts are highly seasonal: El Nino imapcts differ in boreal summer and boreal winter.
+It would be interesting and probably more informative to split up the soil moisture data into seasons and then preform the analyses to get a better idea of how these two variables are related.